hhd-dev/hhd/readme.md

 When the controllers are not in x-input mode, HHD adds a shortcuts device so that combos such as Steam and QAM keep working.

-### I'm seeing three X-BOX controllers, regardless of whether HHD is running
-Currently, there is a bug with the Nobara kernels that adds 2 extra random Steam Controllers.
-These controllers appear in the system as X-BOX/Xpad controllers.
-This is unrelated to HHD.
-You can verify by running ``

 ### Steam reports a Legion Controller and a Shortcuts controller instead of a PS5
 The Legion controllers have multiple modes (namely x-input, d-input, dual d-input, and FPS).